yourlocaltechboi/jbguide/README.md

 Semi-tethered|This type of jailbreak requires a computer to boot the device jailbroken, but the device will run unjailbroken just fine without a computer. **There are currently semi-tethered jailbreaks availible**
 Semi-untethered|**This is the most common jailbreak type nowadays, and there are semi-untethered jailbreaks availible.** This type of jailbreak involves sideloading an app to the device and applying the jailbreak from the app.
 The jailbreak is unapplied if the device is rebooted, in which case the user can rejailbreak from the app.

+## Section III: Picking your jailbreak tool

 For the purposes of this guide, I will assume you are on iOS 13.
-Read through the options below, and pick which one you want to use.
+Read through the jailbreak tools below, and pick which one you want to use.

 **_Note: Not all devices are currently jailbreakable.
 If your device is not jailbreakable, make sure to turn off Automatic Updates in settings and DO NOT update your iOS version.
 Wait for a jailbreak to be released for the version you are already on.
 That's the jailbreak rule of thumb._**